Issame Charaï

-Issame Charaï (born 11 May 1982) is a Belgian football coach and former player who is the head coach of Belgian club Westerlo.
+Issame Charaï (born 11 May 1982) is a Belgian-Moroccan football coach and former player who is the head coach of Belgian club Westerlo.

 Coaching career

 Al-Faisaly

 After his playing career ended in 2012, he immediately became an assistant coach at Al-Faisaly under newly appointed Belgian manager Marc Brys who Charaï previously had worked together with at Berchem Sport.
 The duo left Saudi Arabia at the end of 2013.

 Beerschot

 In July 2016, Charaï once again became Brys' assistant coach, this time at Beerschot.
 After two seasons, they left the club.

 Sint-Truidense

 At the end of May 2018, Brys was announced manager of Sint-Truidense and took Charaï with him again as his assistant.
 On 26 November 2019, Brys and his staff, including Charaï, was fired.

 OH Leuven

 In the summer of 2020, Charaï joined OH Leuven, once again as an assistant to Marc Brys.

 Morocco Under-23's

 On 8 July 2023, Charaï led Morocco's under-23 national team to U-23 Africa Cup of Nations success by beating Egypt in the final.
+Due to his AFCON success the U23's qualified for the 2024 Summer Olympics in Paris.